Yorko/huggingface_text2image_yorko/README.md

  - The training dataset can be further enlarged with other captions, eg. [Conceptual Captions](https://ai.googleblog.com/2018/09/conceptual-captions-new-dataset-and.html)
  - Technically, training could have been done better, eg. with LR Finder
  - A more complicated model can be trained, eg. a MLP
+ - I considered the following as cheating and didn't implement it: but if there's an ImageNet word in a text (eg. cobra), then one can generate a BigGAN embedding for this word right away (using `BigGAN.embeddings(one_hot_from_names('name'))`) bypassing BERT and the mapping model.
+That would've solved the problem that some ImageNet classes are not there in the training dataset.

 # Part 3.
 Console utility

-The end-to-end text2image model is defined in `scripts/run_model.py`.
-The script prompts user to insert a phrase, and then visualizes generated images in a separate window.
+The end-to-end text2image model is defined in `scripts/text2image_model.py`.
+The script either prompts user to insert a phrase, and then visualizes generated images in a separate window.
+Or it replays examples defined in the `config.yml` file.

+### Running locally
+For a local interactive mode:

  - Install dependencies listed in `requirements.txt`
- - Check configs in `config.yml`, in particular whether the model needs to be run on CPU or GPU
+ - Check configs in `config.yml`, in particular whether the model needs to be run on CPU or GPU, flag `interactive` needs to be turned to True
- - Run `python scripts/run_model.py`
+ - Run `python scripts/text2image_model.py` and play around with your custom text

 This initializes 2 pre-trained models (transformer and BigGAN), loads pre-trained mapping model, prompts user to insert a phrase and then visualizes the corresponding slideshow (generated images) in a separate window (not in a terminal, thus wouldn't work on a remote machine).
 On CPU, it takes some 10 sec. to generate a minibatch of images.
 With GPU it's about 1.5 sec.

+### Running a Docker container (WIP)

+- Build an image `docker build -t huggingface_text2image_yorko .`
+- Run the image `docker run huggingface_text2image_yorko`

+This is WIP as it currently doesn't open a new matplotlib window.

 # Part 4.
 Streamlit application
 Work in progress.
 This will be a fully dockerized application, ready to be deployed to a AWS instance or similar cloud service.